hphelion/documentation/publiccloud/vpn-quickstart.md

 ##Create a new Ubuntu server instance

-Set up a new Ubuntu server instance&mdash;separate from your other VPC gateway machines and using the command line.
+Set up a new Ubuntu server instance&#8212;separate from your other VPC gateway machines and using the command line.
 Test the setup of this new server.

 1. Install Nova and Neutron Python client on this server.
 See the [Knowledge Base](https://community.hpcloud.com/article/cloud-135-cli-installation-instructions) for instructions.
 2. Verify that you can access the Nova and Neutron APIs for your tenant from this Python Client by running nova `list` and neutron `port-list` commands.